|

 guitar

-The terz guitar is a
+The terz guitar is

-the requinto of Mexico (see North
+to the requinto of Spain and Mexico (see

 The terz guitar was popular in Vienna